Project dependencies are a common challenge for project managers. Learn how Kanban systems can ease the process of managing dependencies in a project.

 The Kanban method defines seven cadences (meetings) that create ten feedback loops:

-Before you freak out, let us clarify that you don’t have to create seven new meetings.
-You’re most likely doing this already, in one form or another.
-It’s just the agenda of the meetings that needs to be amended.
+Let us clarify that you don’t have to create seven new meetings.
+You’re most likely having these already, in one form or another, it’s just the agenda of the meetings that needs to be amended.

 We won’t go into the details of these meetings and why they need to be held.
 This is described in detail in this article on our blog: Kanban Cadences for Aligning Communication.
 What’s more interesting is that you should use one or more of these meetings to go over all the cards that are blocked or waiting on a dependency, as well as the metrics associated with these cards.